-Writing with a minimum score of 75 for reading and 5 for writing.
-Students who do not meet the minimum English proficiency requirement may be asked to write an essay to be conditionally admitted, or placed in the English as a Second Language Program according to their assessment scores.
-Students whose native language is not English but have completed at least two years of study in an American high school or College are exempt from taking the proficiency test.
+Students who do not meet the minimum English proficiency requirement may be asked to write an essay to be conditionally admitted, or placed in the English as a Second Language Program of United Language Institute according to their assessment scores.
+Graduate students may be required to take ENC 134 and ENC 224 at UIC before admission is granted.